Centre for Ageing Better

 and Ageing

-Ageism is the most widespread form of discrimination – 1 in 3 experience it.
-Ageism affects people of all ages, but its damaging impact is often felt most strongly among those in older age.
+Ageism is the most widespread form of discrimination.
+Ageism affects people of all ages, but it can be most damaging for those in older age.

-Throughout the research, we engaged with a small Lived Experience Advisory Group comprised of members of the public aged 50 and over to stress test research materials.
-We also shared findings and gathered feedback through 3 interactive virtual sessions with members of the UK Network of Age-friendly Communities.
+To help ensure our research was designed as well as it could be, we engaged with a small Lived Experience Advisory Group, made up of members of the public aged 50 and over.
+We also shared findings and gathered feedback through 3 interactive sessions with members of the UK Network of Age-friendly Communities.
 This is a growing national movement affiliated to the World Health Organisation’s Global Network for Age-friendly Cities and Communities.

 Get in touch